 In an effort to create a more holistic admissions process, many colleges and universities are opening the door to the submission of ancillary materials such as papers, projects, artwork, or videos showcasing extracurricular talents.
-The Coalition Application, now in use at over 116 top schools, encourages applicants to include these types of materials in a digital “locker.”
+As of 2022-23, the Coalition Application, in use at 165 top schools, encourages applicants to include these types of materials in a virtual “locker.”
 Many other schools are encouraging students to submit multimedia supplements through applications like ZeeMee, a platform that allows users to share their unique stories and talents with admissions officers through short videos.

-Schools of architecture vary greatly in terms of their requirements, running the gamut from an extensive showcase of architectural sketches all the way to not requesting a single work sample.
+Schools of architecture vary greatly in terms of their requirements.
+They run the gamut from an extensive showcase of architectural sketches to not requesting a single work sample.

 Typically, those seeking entrance to a performing arts program will be required to submit a portfolio complete with a multitude of video clips meeting specified criteria.
 Those who make the grade will then be invited to a live audition.

 Requirements in the performing arts are ordinarily quite particular and involve using the online application system, Slideroom.
 Amherst, for example, requires highly specified supplements for their Music program.
 This includes “a recording of yourself in solo performance (if classical instrumental, voice, or jazz) or group performance (if jazz, rock, pop or other) of 2-4 tracks, not longer than 10 minutes total, exhibiting contrasting examples of expression and technique for classical submissions or varied stylistic approaches (swing, Latin, ballad, blues, etc.) for jazz submissions.”
 Amherst’s requirements for Dance and Theater are a bit less rigid; they essentially just want to see a video of you in action.